Sonata theory: Key concepts

 The authentic cadence that S-space strives for is the essential expositional closure (EEC), the second main moment of structural punctuation in an exposition.
 (The equivalent moment in a recapitulation is the essential structural closure (ESC).)
 Usually, the EEC is provided by the first perfect authentic cadence articulated after S-space has begun, although this can be undermined in various ways (such as repeating previously heard material from S, implying that the previous cadence was somehow insufficient and S-space needs to "try again").
 Thus the EEC is conventionally defined as "the first satisfactory perfect authentic cadence that proceeds onward to differing material."
 The EEC confirms the new key proposed by S; it is the generic goal of the exposition as a whole.
 Likewise, the ESC in the recapitulation confirms the key of S in the recapitulation, which is now the tonic.
 Thus the ESC confirms the piece's tonic as a whole, solidifying the tonal promise first made by P in the exposition.

 In approaching the ESC in the recapitulation, the crux will appear as the rejoining of expositional material within the TR or S zones.
 This usually happens after alterations (recompositions) in the P or TR zones.
 The crux will be signified by correspondence measures (measures that parallels the exposition).
 The crux may, however, appear in the subdominant, or simultaneously with S or the ESC.
 The entire sonata form, therefore, is understood as a dynamic trajectory toward the ESC, the basic plan of which is foreshadowed by the exposition's approach to the EEC.
-This teleology is central to Sonata Theorys conception of the dramatic and expressive potential of sonata form as a whole.
+This teleology is central to Sonata Theory's conception of the dramatic and expressive potential of sonata form as a whole.
 The crux is the part of the recapitulation where the S zone secures itself in the home key and significant changes compared to the exposition no longer occur.

 Following the EEC or ESC, a composer can append a closing (C) zone that reinforces the key of the cadence.
 Often this involves further authentic cadences after the EEC, even ones that are more rhetorically forceful, but they serve only to reinforce the closure attained by the EEC.
 By the definition of the "essential closure" cadences, C must involve musical material that differs from what was heard in S. In fact, C space often includes distinctly new thematic material.